Bunq Travel Card

 On average – on

-A spend of £1000 would cost €2.65 more with the bunq Mastercard than Revolut.
+So that would mean,on weekdays, a spend of £1000 GBP would cost just €2.65 more with the bunq Mastercard than Revolut.
 (On weekdays)

 Weekend Exchange Rates

-Maybe having both cards might be an idea – With Revolut using Visa and bunq using Mastercard – you are covered if there are problems with one of the payment systems .
+Maybe having both cards might be an idea – With Revolut using mainly Visa and bunq using Mastercard – you are covered if there are problems with one of the payment systems.

-The much higher daily spending limit on bunq and the fact that it is backed by the Dutch banking guarantee might give bunq advantages over Revolut for bigger spenders.
+The much higher daily spending limit on bunq and the fact that it is backed by the Dutch banking guarantee also gives bunq advantages over Revolut for bigger spenders.